awdemos/awdemos/Research.md

 In the python directory there is a custom project I made that is a data vlidation input checker for a Dockerfile generator I hope to make more robust over time.

 - [PyGit Source Code](https://github.com/benhoyt/pygit/blob/master/pygit.py) This is my favorite way to learn python and git.
+- [pyenv](https://github.com/pyenv/pyenv) I believe this is an underappreciated component of the python ecosystem more people should be using.

 ## Datadog